Alef Group announces Arim neighborhood handover by end of 2026

 PHOTO

-Sharjah, UAE: Alef Group, a leading real estate development company in the emirate of Sharjah, has announced the upcoming handover of villas in the Arim neighborhood within Hayyan development by the end of 2026.
+SHARJAH - Alef Group, a leading real estate development company in the Emirate of Sharjah, has announced the upcoming handover of villas in the Arim neighborhood within Hayyan development by the end of 2026.

-This significant milestone was revealed during the Acres Real Estate Exhibition Dubai 2024 held at the World Trade Center, where Alef Group showcased its commitment to delivering exceptional living spaces.
+This significant milestone was revealed during the Acres Real Estate Exhibition Dubai 2024 held at the World Trade Centre, where Alef Group showcased its commitment to delivering exceptional living spaces.

 Commenting on this milestone, Issa Ataya, CEO of Alef Group, said: “The upcoming handover of villas in the Arim neighborhood represents a momentous achievement for Alef Group.
 We are dedicated to exceeding the expectations of our homeowners by providing them with unparalleled quality and comfort.
 This milestone underscores our commitment to delivering exceptional living experiences that enrich the lives of our residents."